 We stayed at Paradise Entrance which is the last guesthouse you will pass by before the start of trail to Adam’s Peak.
-The owners has grocery store which sells all the necessities you need for the hike, and there’s a restaurant just beside!
+The owners has grocery store which sells all the necessities you need for the hike, and a restaurant just next door.
 The best part is, the imaginary “bus stop” is just right in front of this guesthouse!
 This place is just perfect.

 When to go

-The best time to climb is between December and April when the weather is at its best, but do avoid days nearing the full moon and the week of the Sinhalese New Year (April 13/14) to avoid long queues to the peak.
+The best time to climb is between December and April when the weather is at its best, but do avoid days nearing the full moon and the week of the Sinhalese New Year (Mid April) to avoid long queues to the peak.